google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 - Responsive design is most recommended
 - Use <code>rel='canonical'</code> + <code>rel='alternate'</code> for separate desktop/mobile sites
 - Use <code>Vary HTTP</code> header for a single URL dynamically serving separate desktop/mobile HTMLs
-- 'No robots.txt, no robots meta tags required for fully accessible pages'
+- No robots.txt, no robots meta tags required for fully accessible pages
-- Use noindex for pages you want to limit access to those who know the URL
+- Use noindex for pages for which you want to limit access to those who know the URL
-- Use relevant authentication mechanism for pages you want to keep private
+- Use the relevant authentication mechanism for pages you want to keep private

-## Give Search Engines Your Site Structure {: .page-title }
+## Give search engines your site structure

 {% include "_shared/contributors/agektmr.html" %}

 How your website appears in search results is important to multi-device site design.
 This guide helps you optimize your website for search engines based on its URL structure.

 Are you planning to build a responsive webpage?
-Is there a mobile specific version with a separate URL?
+Is there a mobile-specific version with a separate URL?
 Are you serving both the desktop version and the mobile version from the same URL?
-Regardless you can always do a better job of optimizing your website for search engines.
+Regardless, you can always do a better job of optimizing your website for search engines.

 ### Give your site a URL structure